NeurIPS 2023 Competition

 (a) Fine-tune

-Ours retain logits
+Ours 1st algo retain logits